 ALS generally begins in the hands, feet, or limbs and spreads to other parts of the body.
 Some early symptoms include:

 - Difficulty swallowing or chewing

 - Muscle cramps or stiffness

-- Sporadic ALS occurs without a clear cause and affects the vast majority of people with ALS.
+- Sporadic ALS occurs without a clear cause and affects 95% of all people with ALS.

 - Familial ALS runs in families where the gene is passed to children by their parents.
 5-10% of ALS cases are Familial ALS.

-Though no one knows what causes ALS, researchers have suggested some possible links to the disease:
+Though there is no known cause of ALS, researchers have suggested some possible links to the disease:

 - Changes or mutations in genes.
 It is believed there are more than 12 different gene changes and mutations that are linked to ALS.

 - Environment.
-Contact with certain chemicals; for example, 1991 Gulf War veterans have developed ALS at a higher rate due to toxic exposure during deployment.
+Smoking or contact with certain chemicals; for example, 1991 Gulf War veterans have developed ALS at a higher rate due to toxic exposure during deployment.